Less-Than-Truckload Costing Utility

 Output Description

-The utility produces an output table containing all lanes from the input with the following columns populated:
+The utility produces an output table containing all lanes from the input with the following additional columns populated:

 Cost Calculation

-Costs are calculated using the following formula:
+Each component is calculated independently using the formula:

 Service Levels